 So we already know that group health plans are too expensive, too complex, and too one-size-fits-all.
 And informal stipends don’t really count as a health benefit.
 So what’s a small business to do?
-Fortunately, there is a third type of small business health insurance option: personalized health benefits.
+Fortunately, there is a popular alternative: a health reimbursement arrangement, or HRA.

-For businesses with only one employee, the one-person stand-alone HRA could be a good fit.
+For businesses with one employee that don't intend to grow soon, the one-person stand-alone HRA could be a good fit.
 As the name states, this type of HRA is only available for one participant.

 If your business plans to bring more people on board, though, the QSEHRA is a better fit.
 Unlike the one-person stand-alone HRA, the QSEHRA is available to companies with up to 49 employees.
 The company sets an allowance, and employees submit their medical expenses for reimbursement.
 To get the income tax advantages offered by the QSEHRA, employees must have minimum essential coverage (MEC).